-- Do not let power cord hang over edge of table or counter. - To reduce the risk of fire in the oven cavity: - Do not overcook food.
+- This microwave oven is not approved or tested for marine use. - Do not store this appliance outdoors.
+Do not use this product near water-for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - Keep power cord away from heated surfaces. - Do not immerse power cord or plug in water. - Do not let power cord hang over edge of table or counter. - To reduce the risk of fire in the oven cavity: - Do not overcook food.
 Carefully attend appliance when paper, plastic or other combustible materials are placed inside the oven while cooking. - Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - Do not use the oven for storage purposes.
 Do not leave paper products, cooking utensils or food in the oven when not in use. - If materials inside the oven ignite, keep the oven door closed, turn the oven off and disconnect the power cord, or shut off power at the fuse or circuit breaker panel.
-If the door is opened, the fire may spread. - See door surface cleaning instructions in the Care and cleaning of the microwave oven section of this manual. - GE does not support any servicing of the microwave.
-We strongly recommend that you do not attempt to service the microwave yourself. - As with any appliance, close supervision is necessary when used by children.
+If the door is opened, the fire may spread. - See door surface cleaning instructions in the Care and Cleaning section of this manual. - GE does not support any servicing of this microwave oven, except as described by the Consumer Support section of this manual.
+Do not attempt to service the microwave oven yourself.
+If service is desired, then this appliance should be serviced only by qualified service personnel.
+Contact the nearest authorized service facility for examination, repair or adjustment. - As with any appliance, close supervision is necessary when used by children.